tstepanski/Telegram.Net/README.md

 client.Stop();
 ```

-<h2 align="center">Congrats!
-You created your first bot! 🥳</h2>
+<h2 align="center"> Congrats!
+You created your first bot! 🥳 </h2>

 <h1 align="center">
-🤫 More intersting features 🤫
+🤫 More interesting features 🤫
 </h1>

 So, we started our fist bot, nice.
 But our bot can't do anything!
 Let's create simple repeater bot.